RuneVermandel/CV-Web/README.md

 # Web-CV

-This is the code of my personal website, which currently only hosts my CV.
+This is the code of the pages on my website which host my CV.